Avalanche Press Homepage Avalanche Press Online Store

 After savage fighting, the Salzburgers held their positions at the cost of severe casualties.
 The Murmansk offensive would never be resumed, and the front became static.
 With typical Austrian cynicism, the troops named all the local features after the regiment's bloodiest encounters, won or lost, in the Great War.
 They'd come to know them well over the next two years.

-Design Notes: Doug shortened the game and dropped the German victory threshold.
 I've always been conflicted about having designed and published this particular scenario.
 My grandfather watched his childhood friends die on the Ura Sattel that day, and was given medals for it because they had to be pinned on someone who was still alive.
-I don't think I'd publish this again, given the choice, but it's already been out there once so there's not much point to removing it now.
+I don't think I'd publish this again, given the choice, but it's already out there so there's not much point to removing it now.

 The Litsa Line